GxReqOrt/monaco-tm/README.md

 - `yarn demo`
 - open http://localhost:8084/

-Currently, only the Python grammar and VS Code Dark+ themes are included in the demo.
+This fork includes only VSCode Dark theme and the Gherkin grammar